Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Introduction

 Large effects of the LMC on the phase-space distribution of the potential Milky Way tracers need to be accounted for in theoretical inferences of halo mass that use these tracers.
-This is challenging, however, because only $\approx 5-10\%$ of the MW-sized halos have a pair of LMC-like satellite with a pericenter close to $\approx 50$ kpc \citep{Boylan.Kolchin.etal.2010,Busha.etal.2011}.
+This is challenging, however, because only $\approx 5-10\%$ of the MW-sized halos have a pair of LMC-like satellites with a pericenter close to $\approx 50$ kpc \citep{Boylan.Kolchin.etal.2010,Busha.etal.2011}.
 Thus, large samples of halos need to be simulated with a high resolution sufficient to resolve and model satellite evolution reliably.
 Alternatively, the analyses can focus on the properties of tracers that are not significantly affected by the dynamical perturbations due to the LMC, such as specific angular momentum \citep{Patel.etal.2018}.

 In this study, we explore the effects of the LMC on the velocity distribution of satellite systems using a Caterpillar suite of high-resolution simulations of MW-sized halos \citep[][see Section \ref{sec:modelling}]{Griffen.etal.2016}.
-We demonstrate that similarly to the real LMC, LMC-like objects in simulations induce a reflex motion onto their host halo that creates a high-velocity tail in the distribution of halocentric 3D satellite velocities (Section \ref{sec:vdist_lmc}).
+We demonstrate that similarly to the real LMC, LMC-like objects in simulations induce motions onto their host halo and its satellites which creates a high-velocity tail in the distribution of halocentric 3D satellite velocities (Section \ref{sec:vdist_lmc}).
 We also show how accounting for this tail affects the conclusion about MW halo mass based on the velocity distribution.
 We then present a new halo mass estimator that has only $\approx 8\%$ scatter around the true mass when applied to simulated halos (Section \ref{sec:m200est}) and which is affected by the LMC-like objects by only $\lesssim 10\%$.
 We use the estimator calibrated with the simulated halos to infer the MW halo mass of $M_{\rm 200c}=9.93\pm 1.45\times 10^{11}\,M_\odot$.
 We summarize our results and conclusions in Section~\ref{sec:summary}.